Financial Aid Satisfactory Academic Progress (FA SAP) Policy

 All classes must be started and completed within the applicable aid period (fall, spring or summer).
 A student's entire academic history is evaluated to determine whether or not satisfactory academic progress has been maintained for financial aid purposes.
 This evaluation is done at the end of each term or at the time an award is made.
 Also, this evaluation is not affected by whether or not aid was previously received or whether a student has changed programs.
 The Federal Student Aid program regulations make no provision for the concept of academic amnesty or academic renewal.

-Satisfactory academic progress for financial aid is defined as the successful completion of:
+Satisfactory academic progress requirements for financial aid are defined as the successful completion of:

 - At least 66.67% of all credit classes attempted* AND

 - A term financial aid grade point average (GPA) of 2.0 or higher* AND

 - A cumulative financial aid grade point average (GPA) of 2.0 or higher* AND

 *While grades of W(withdraw), EX (extension) or IP (In Progress) have no impact in the academic GPA calculations, these grades are included in the financial aid GPA calculation and are included as attempted credits, as required by Federal regulations.
 Also, classes that were dropped at the 80% or 60% time-frame are considered attempted credits.150% Credit Rule